 "We are aggressively working to close our ash ponds as quickly and safely as possible to meet EPA's new standards for handling coal ash," said Dr. Mark Berry, vice president of environmental affairs for Georgia Power.
 "As part of our strategy, we are also leveraging advanced technologies and engineering practices to ensure additional measures are in place that are protective of groundwater."

-The company will monitor groundwater throughout the closure process and report results to the Georgia Environmental Protection Division.
+Throughout the closure process, Georgia Power is monitoring groundwater around all of its ash ponds and will report results to the Georgia Environmental Protection Division.
 Additionally, more than 500 groundwater monitoring wells will continue to operate even after the ponds are closed.